jersey-griggs/jersey.griggs.github.io/index.md

 I work with clients who need blog content, web content, landing pages, email marketing, copy for brochures, and more.
 I create informative, relevant, and compelling content that captivates your customers and sells your products.

-*I love working for clients who are mindful of their business and mission.*
+*And I love working for clients who are mindful of their business and mission.*

-I help you reach your goals so you can help your customers.
+I help you reach your goals, so you can help your customers.

 Contact me and let's start a conversation!